5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Core theme: Ethical adulthood—integrity over convenience

-Primary function: Forms an internal standard of accountability
+Primary function: Forms an internal standard of accountability beyond personal preference—and applies it with fairness and proportion

-Developmental task: Weigh competing truths without distortion
+Developmental task: Weigh claims and consequences without distortion

 Key question: Can I act from principle even when it costs me?